-- 12. Proposed property asset renewal works (£150,000) will include demolition of Lisvane changing rooms, roof upgrades at Llandaff Pavilion and Llanishen Park changing rooms, upgrade of the intruder alarm and external lighting units at Mill Road Bowling Green and the renewal of the alarm main plant control panels at the parks depot at Eastern Leisure Centre. - 13.
+- 12. Proposed property asset renewal works (£150,000) will include demolition of Lisvane changing rooms, roof upgrades at Llandaff Pavilion and Llanishen Park changing rooms, upgrade of the intruder alarm and external lighting units at Mill Road Bowling Green and the renewal of the alarm main plant control panels at the parks' depot at Eastern Leisure Centre. - 13.
 The Parks Asset Renewal Infrastructure budget for 2021/22 including slippage is £248,000 and is to be used for footpath reconstruction at Hailey Park, Rhydypennau Park, Whitchurch Common, and Grange Gardens.
 It will also be used for retaining structural works, including bridge replacement at Waterhall Park, Cobb Woods, Hendre Lake and the replacement of a collapsed wall at Fairwater Park. - 14.
 Including the significant level of slippage from the previous year, the play equipment capital allocation is £730,000 including slippage.
 It is essential that a robust process for the planning and delivery of these schemes is in place with resurfacing and replacement of playground equipment at sites including Lascelles, Parc Caedelyn, Crawford Drive, Garth Newydd, Glenmont Way, Grange Gardens, Drovers Way, Catherine Gardens, Victoria Park, Peppermint Drive and Heol LLanishen Fach.
 Whilst this is subject to contractor availability and capacity, the projection is that the works can be completed by the end of the financial year. - 15.
 A budget of £200,000 has been allocated to improve the condition of multiuse games areas, fitness equipment, BMX tracks and skate parks across the city.
-A destination skate park in Llanrumney is currently the subject of design and following a consultation and acceptable tender exercise is forecast to start in the last quarter of the financial year.
+A destination skate park in Llanrumney is currently the subject of detailed design and an acceptable tender exercise.
 The modular nature of the equipment may require this to be paid for in advance, however the current assumption is slippage of £150,000 into 2022/23. - 16.
 The Green Flag Infrastructure Renewal budget is £100,000 and will be used to support the replacement of signage and infrastructure in existing Green Flag parks which include Roath Park, Victoria Park and Rumney Hill Gardens. - 17.
 A budget of £150,000 which aims to combat motorcycle nuisance and protect park users will be prioritised at locations based on recommendations and issues reported to the Council and South Wales Police.
+Works at Splott Park

-Sites include Splott Park, Trelai Park and Plymouth Great Woods.
-Works will include anti motorcycle fencing around boundaries and access points. - 18.
-External works at Roath Park House, for change of use, landscaping and improved visual impact have commenced on site.
-Options and costs are now being determined to complete the building and bring it back to beneficial use.
+- have commenced, with works at Trelai Park scheduled to commence in January 2022. - 18.
+External works at Roath Park House, for change of use, landscaping and improved visual impact are nearing completion.
 The overall project has been paid for from £726,000 of capital receipts from the disposal of the former youth hostel at Wedal Road agreed by Cabinet to be re-invested in the Roath Park District Area. - 19.
 Following on from the development phase, the Council and partners have been successful in securing Heritage Lottery Funding of up to £645,200 towards the restoration of built and natural heritage on Flat Holm Island.
 This is for the Walk through Time project, in partnership with RSPB Cymru and the Flat Holm Society, which aims to preserve its heritage, protect its rich wildlife and attract more visitors to the site.
-Expenditure of £85,000 is projected to be spent on professional fees and contractor preliminary costs.

-20. Expenditure of £150,000 is forecast during 2021/22 on professional fees and site surveys in relation to Roath Park Dam in order to determine an options report for works deemed required as part of the Reservoir Act 1975 and in response to a Natural Resources Wales inspection report.
-Future costs are subject to this appraisal as well as consideration of the impact on other features of this Grade1 listed Historic Park as part of a future Cabinet Report.
+Expenditure of £85,000 is projected to be spent on professional fees and contractor preliminary costs. - 20.
+Expenditure of £400,000 is forecast during 2021/22 on professional fees and site surveys in relation to Roath Park Dam in order to determine an options report for works deemed required as part of the Reservoir Act 1975 and in response to a Natural Resources Wales inspection report.
+Future costs are subject to this appraisal, consultation as well as consideration of the impact on other features of this Grade1 listed Historic Park as part of a future Cabinet Report.